 The healing mechanism of the body forms a fistula as soon as the nose is pierced.
 This fistula takes up to a year to heal completely.
 If the jewelry is removed while it is healing, then there is a greater chance that your piercing hole will close almost immediately.

-The healing mechanism and time varies from person to person.
-It also depends on the age as well as immune function of the person.
+The healing mechanism and time vary from person to person.
+It also depends on the age as well as the immune function of the person.
 Younger people with stronger immune functions and greater skin elasticity experience a rapid healing action.

 How Long Does It Take For A Nose Piercing To Get Smaller?

-As we have stated earlier, the healing mechanism differs in each person.
+As we have stated earlier, the healing mechanism differs for each person.
 We cannot exactly predict a time span for the healing of your piercing hole.
-And consequently, we cannot exactly say how long will it take for your nose piercing to get smaller.
+And consequently, we cannot exactly say how long it will take for your nose piercing to get smaller.